andreister/mocking-frameworks-compare/MockingFrameworksCompare/Readme.txt

 and implications of using any of them.
 For educational purposes, source code of the frameworks if provided (apart from the Isolator which is a paid one - but you can download a 21 day trial).

+Also there is a Performance project that gives another dimension for comparison.

 The project contains the following test scenarios:

 	1. BrainSample.